-Approximate date of commencement of proposed sale to public: As soon as practicable after this Registration Statement becomes effective.

-If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, as amended, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act:

-Emerging growth company \boxtimes

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards+ provided pursuant to Section 7(a)(2)(B) of the Securities Act.

-† The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

-CALCULATION OF REGISTRATION FEE

-Proposed Maximum Title of Each Class of Securities to be Registered Aggregate Offering Price(1) Amount of Registration Fee(2) Ordinary shares, par value NT\$10.00 per ordinary share (3)(4) \$15,000,000 \$1,818.00

-(1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act.
-Includes the aggregate offering price of additional ordinary shares represented by American Depositary Shares (ADSs) that the underwriters have the option to purchase.

-(2) Calculated pursuant to Rule 457(o) under the Securities Act, based on an estimate of the proposed maximum aggregate offering price.

-(3) These ordinary shares are represented by ADSs, each of which represents 5 ordinary shares of the Registrant.

-(4) ADSs issuable upon deposit of the ordinary shares registered hereby are being registered pursuant to a separate registration statement on Form F-6 (File No. 333-224273).

-The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement shall become effective on such date as the Commission, acting pursuant to such Section 8(a), may determine.
+Approximate date of commencement of proposed sale to public: As soon as practicable after this Registration n Statement become es effective.
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to 1933, as amended, check the following box. \Box to Rule 415 under th ne Securities Act of If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act registration statement number of the earlier effective registration statement for the same offering. wing box and list the If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following transferration statement number of the earlier effective registration statement for the same offering. \Box owing box and list tl ne Securities Act If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act, check the following registration statement number of the earlier effective registration statement for the same offering. \Box owing box and list the he Securities Act Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Sec rurities Act: Emerging growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by not to use the extended transition period for complying with any new or revised financial accounting standards† of the Securities Act. \Box † The term "new or revised financial accounting standard" refers to any update issued by the Financial Account Standards Codification after April 5, 2012.
+CALCULATION OF REGISTRATION FEE ting Standards Boar d to its Accounting Proposed Maximum Title of Each Class of Securities to be Registered Aggregate Offering Price(1) Amount of Registration Fee(2) Ordinary shares, par value NT\$10.00 per ordinary share(3)(4) \$ \$ Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) u aggregate offering price of additional ordinary shares represented by American Depositary Shares (ADSs) purchase.
+Calculated pursuant to Rule 457(o) under the Securities Act, based on an estimate of the proposed maximu These ordinary shares are represented by ADSs, each of which represents 5 ordinary shares of the Registra ADSs issuable upon deposit of the ordinary shares registered hereby are being registered pursuant to a sep Form F-6 (File No. 333-224273). that the underwrited am aggregate offering ant. rs have the option to The registrant hereby amends this registration statement on such date or dates as may be necessary to del registrant shall file a further amendment which specifically states that this registration statement shall the accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the registration statement the Commission, acting pursuant to such Section 8(a), may determine. ereafter become eff ective in